stasemsoft/FontysICT-sem1/docs/objects/challenges/training_Winstpercentage.md

-# Challenge Winstpercentage
+# Challenge Profit Percentage

-Nog een opgave geïnspireerd door www.beterrekenen.nl:
+Another challenge inspired by www.beterrekenen.nl:

-Karel van de Kaart is verslaafd aan een kaartspelletje op de computer.
-Hij heeft 679 spelletjes gespeeld en daarvan 555 gewonnen.
-Een winstpercentage dus van 555 : 679 x 100% = 81,74%.
+Karel van de Kaart is addicted to a card game on the computer.
+He has played 679 games and won 555 of them.
+So a winning percentage of 555 : 679 x 100% = 81.74%.

-Deze score wordt steeds afgerond op 2 cijfers achter de komma.
-Als Karel vanaf nu ... spelletjes achter elkaar wint en niets meer verliest, is het winstpercentage (voor het eerst) 82% of hoger.
-(Vul een geheel getal in).
+This score is always rounded to 2 decimal places.
+If from now on Karel wins ... wins games in a row and loses nothing more, the winning percentage is (for the first time) 82% or higher.
+(Enter a whole number).

-Schrijf een programma dat het antwoord berekent en maak het programma zo dat de gebruiker de getallen kan veranderen.
+Write a program that calculates the answer and make the program so that the user can change the numbers.